 Migrating unsubscribed contacts

 For contacts who received an unsubscribed status on your previous platform, you'll want to import them separately to your list as Unsubscribed contacts and apply a tag to them upon import that shows they previously unsubscribed.
 For example, the tag could look like this: unsubscribed_youroldplatform.

-When importing these contacts, you will want to select the list the contacts unsubscribed from under "Select lists" and use the “Import as Unsubscribed Contact” option located in the "Import Options" dropdown.
+When importing these contacts, you will want to select the list of the contacts unsubscribed from under "Select lists" and use the "Import as Unsubscribed Contact" option located in the "Import Options" dropdown.